How To Ace the Assessment Process

 Assessment Centre

-• We always assess multiple competencies across multiple exercises, so if you have a challenging exercise during the assessment centre, put it to one side and move on.
+• The day will involve multiple exercises designed to help us understand your skills and get to know you better.
+We assess multiple competencies across multiple exercises, so if you have a challenging exercise during the assessment centre, put it to one side and move on.
 You will have several opportunities to show us what you are capable of.
 Remember, you will make mistakes through your career, but how you deal with these provides real insight into your approach and indicates how you may fit with our business.

 • Be yourself, we want to get to know you.
 It is often easy to adopt a persona you think we are looking for, but we want you to bring your authentic self to the day.